News / Analysis

 The FTSE managed to eke out a 0.06% improvement.
 Industrial output in Italy contracted by 29.3% in March from -2.3% the month before.

-Chicago Fed head Charles Evans said the US Federal Reserve had no intention of going negative on interest rates.
+Chicago Fed head Charles Evans said the US Federal Reserve had no intention of going negative on The cost of accessing money not owned. rates.

 Atlanta’s Bostic was in agreement, and St. Louis’ Bullard claimed there was no proof that negative rates had worked elsewhere.